openforcefield/openff-nagl/docs/theory.md

 In a molecular graph, atoms are nodes and bonds are edges.
 A molecular graph can store extra information in its nodes and edges; in a Lewis structure, this is things like an atom's element and lone pairs, or a bond's bond order or stereochemistry, but for a molecular graph they can be anything.
 Element and bond order are usually somewhere near the top of the list.
 Envisioning a molecule as a graph lets us apply computer science techniques designed for graphs to molecules.

 Note that a particular molecular species may have more than one molecular graph topology that represents it.
 This most commonly happens with tautomers and resonance forms.
 NAGL operates on molecular graphs, and on the OpenFF [`Molecule`] class, and it doesn't try to be clever about whether two molecules are the same or not.
-If you want tautomers to produce the same charges, you may need to prepare your dataset accordingly.
+If you want tautomers to produce the same charges, you will need to prepare your dataset and featurization accordingly.

 :::{figure-md} fig-diff_graphs
 ![Neutral and zwitterionic alanine](_static/images/theory/alanine_zwitterion.svg)